bordoley/reactive-js/docs/modules/_functions_.md

 ▸ **callWith**<**T**>(): *[Function1](_functions_.md#function1)‹[Factory](_functions_.md#factory)‹T›, T›*

+A function operator that invokes a function with a given list of arguments.

 **Type parameters:**

 ▪ **T**

 **Returns:** *[Function1](_functions_.md#function1)‹[Factory](_functions_.md#factory)‹T›, T›*

+A function that takes a function `f` as an argument and invokes it with the provided arguments, returning the result.

 ▸ **callWith**<**TA**, **T**>(`a`: TA): *[Function1](_functions_.md#function1)‹[Function1](_functions_.md#function1)‹TA, T›, T›*

+A function operator that invokes a function with a given list of arguments.

 **Type parameters:**